nilearn/nilearn/doc/introduction.rst

 :Linux:
-  While EPD_ is available for Linux, most recent linux distributions come with the package that are needed for this tutorial.
+  While EPD_ is available for Linux, most recent linux distributions come with the packages that are needed for this tutorial.
 Ask your system administrator to install, using the distribution package manager, the following packages: